 Let’s go through some key differences between the two types of companies:

 - Software entrepreneurs can focus on making good software full-time, in most cases.
 Entrepreneurs In Need of Software (ENS!) have a full-time job that is expressly not building software, since they weren’t hired on to do it.

 - Building software for ENS’s doesn’t fit within the firms core competency, thus can’t be treated the highest priority.
 Software Entrepreneurs often quit their job, have funding, and are left with no other choice but to make their software generate income.

 - Software Entrepreneurs are often investor backed and have lots of cash.
 Entrepreneurs in Need of Software are siphoning funds from their core business in hopes of a long term ROI.
-For example, before Automate, we usually didn’t start talking with a potential clients unless they had $50k on the table to start with.

 - Software Entrepreneurs have experience building software.
 Most often they know how to program.
 ENS’s have lots of experience using software, but haven’t yet built it.

 - Software Entrepreneurs can hire talented programmers, because they already know them and have their trust.
 Your expertise probably lies in the core competency of the company, which isn’t testing and hiring developers.
 Our internal testing processes takes months, costs thousands of dollars, and took a few years to really dial it in.

 - Software Entrepreneurs often form a whole company just to focus on the product.
 ENS’s have people in the company that are interested in better software, but can’t devote too much more than their interest and a little input.